mistekko/mistekko-essentials/README.md

   * em is a shortcut for connecting to an emacs server or creating a new one if there isn't one running
   * ytd is just like yt-dlp, only it's easier to type and downloads things directly to my videos folder regardless of where it's run from
   * ytd-l is a shortcut script for downloading playlists
+* some configuration files
+  * mangal configs
+* a nice cursor theme